Networks of Reception in Eighteenth-Century Newspapers and Magazines

 I collaborated with Helen Williams (PI) as a Co-Investigator on ‘Sterne Digital Library‘, an AHRC-funded Digital Humanities project run collaboratively between Cambridge and Northumbria universities, Cambridge University Library, and the Laurence Sterne Trust from 2019-21.

-The project’s major output is Laurence Sterne and Sterneana, a digital edition of first editions of Laurence Sterne’s works, and key examples of Sterneana.
+The project’s major output is Laurence Sterne and Sterneana, an Open Access dataset of first editions of Laurence Sterne’s works, and key examples of Sterneana.
 I co-edited its multiple entries from an international array of contributions with Helen Williams.
 This Open Access resource is freely available to all users.